mdom/dategrep/README.md

 # OPTIONS

-- --start|--from DATESPEC
+- --start|--from DATE

-    Print all lines from DATESPEC inclusively.
+    Print all lines from DATE inclusively.
 Defaults to Jan 1, 1970 00:00:00 GMT.

     The following time formats are understood: